Editorial · Safety & Workforce

 Law & Compliance

-Slinging Special Education vs Skills Training — What Changes at the 1-Ton Lifting Capacity Boundary
+Slinging Special Education vs Skills Training in Japan — The 1-Ton Lifting Capacity Boundary Under Japanese ISHA

-Slinging is split between special education and skills training at the "1-ton lifting capacity" boundary.
-We organize the legal basis, training hours, costs, and on-site judgment axes — including multilingual delivery for foreign workers.
+In Japan, slinging (玉掛け) is split between special education (特別教育) and skills training (技能講習) at the 1-ton lifting capacity boundary defined by the Japanese Industrial Safety and Health Act.
+We organize the Japanese legal basis, training hours, costs in JPY, and on-site judgment axes — including multilingual delivery for foreign workers employed in Japan.

 Law & Compliance